dbainbri-ciena/docker-vnf-example/README.md

 that allows the client to access some vNFs via layer 3 routing, as represented by the `SVC` entries.

+The example demonstrates the a user case with two distinct subscribers as well as some vNFs that are shared and some vNFs that are unique per subscriber.

+_**TODO:** While the user case depicts a connection to the Internet this aspect of the use case is not yet supported._

 ![](./vnf-chain.png)

 The formula used for this demonstration is that each VNF is assigned two (2)